Dungeons & Dragons: Adventures in the Forgotten Realms: Development

 This expansion set is the third collaboration between the Wizards of the Coast's Magic and D&D teams.
 Christian Hoffer, for ComicBook.com, reported that there was constant collaboration between the D&D team and the Magic team during development of the set, as there had been for the campaign setting books Guildmasters' Guide to Ravnica (2018) and Mythic Odysseys of Theros (2020).
 Hoffer wrote that the D&D team "provided extensive feedback on both the visuals and lore of the Forgotten Realms".
 Game designer James Wyatt highlighted that this top-down set was "an opportunity to look at the deep worldbuilding of the Forgotten Realms and find what was most essential to get across in a Magic set, as a way to introduce not just the world of the Forgotten Realms but the fun of playing D&D to Magic players as well. [...]
 There’s the added job here of trying to communicate some of the feeling of actually playing D&D, which is a little different than the feeling of exploring the world of the Forgotten Realms.
 I’d say the balance, by and large, tips toward the world, with just enough nods in the direction of the D&D experience".

 Canon

-Several D&D characters appear in this set as planeswalker cards; these are typically characters who have traveled the planes within the multiverse of D&D. These characters, however, do not "have a Planeswalker Spark" as defined in Magic's lore since Adventures in the Forgotten Realms is not considered to be a part of the "story continuity" of Magics multiverse per Mark Rosewater.
+Several D&D characters appear in this set as planeswalker cards; these are typically characters who have traveled the planes within the multiverse of D&D. These characters, however, do not "have a Planeswalker Spark" as defined in Magics lore since Adventures in the Forgotten Realms is not considered to be a part of the "story continuity" of Magics multiverse per Mark Rosewater.
 Blake Rasmussen, senior public relations manager at Wizards of the Coast, told Polygon that "for now this is not canon in the Magic universe.
 [Likewise] Magic is not canon in the Dungeons & Dragons universe — but we reserve the right to change our mind in the future".